Transformers: Armada: North America

 In 2003, Entertainment Rights signed a North American home video deal with Rhino Entertainment Company to release the series on DVD in North America.
 These sets are now discontinued and out-of-print.

 In August 2013, it was announced that Shout!
-Factory had partnered with Hasbro Studios to release numerous Transformers series in the United States, including Transformers: Armada.
+Factory had partnered with Hasbro Studios to release numerous Transformers series on DVD in the United States, including Transformers: Armada.
+Shout!
+Factory would then subsequently released Transformers: Armada: The Complete Series on DVD in Region 1 on March 11, 2014.

 International

 In the United Kingdom, Right Entertainment and Universal Pictures Video released several VHS and DVD volumes of the series.

+In Australia, Madman Entertainment released both volumes of Transformers: Armada on DVD in Region 4 in 2013 and 2014, respectively.

 Related media

 Video game

-Developed by Atari Melbourne House and released for PlayStation 2 by Atari on May 11, 2004 in North America and May 7, 2004 in Europe, the Transformers video game (originally called Transformers Armada: Prelude to Energon, but simply titled again as Transformers.) is loosely based on the Armada series.
-In the game you play as three Autobots: Optimus Prime, Hot Shot, and Red Alert.
-The general story is the same as the TV show, you must find and collect the Mini-Cons and fight off Megatron and his Decepticons.
-In the game, you travel through various large environments on Earth (such as the Amazon Jungle and Antarctica) while fighting off Megatron's "Decepticlone" army and finding Mini-Cons that give the player's character different abilities in order to get further into the game.
+Developed by Atari Melbourne House and released for PlayStation 2 by Atari on May 11, 2004, in North America and May 7, 2004, in Europe, the Transformers video game (originally called Transformers Armada: Prelude to Energon, but simply titled again as Transformers.) is loosely based on the Armada series.
+The player controls three Autobots: Optimus Prime, Hot Shot, and Red Alert.
+The general story is the same as the TV show: the player must find and collect the Mini-Cons and fight off Megatron and his Decepticons.
+The player travels through various large environments on Earth (such as the Amazon Jungle and Antarctica) while fighting off Megatron's "Decepticlone" army and finding Mini-Cons that give the player's character different abilities in order to get further into the game.
 The player will also fight a number of familiar Decepticons from the Armada show, such as Starscream, Cyclonus, and Tidal Wave.
 The plot is similar to Armada, right down to the final battle with Unicron at the end.
 A few of the voice actors from the show (notably Garry Chalk as Prime and David Kaye as Megatron) voiced for the game.
 There are also subtle references to The Transformers: The Movie.
 The game is rated T on the ESRB ratings scale.

+Comics

 Merchandise

 Built to Rule was a building blocks toyline from Hasbro that is compatible with such leading brands as Lego.
 Each Transformers kit is centered around a "Trans-Skeleton", a very simple humanoid body that folds up for vehicle mode without dis-assembly.
 From there, extra parts are added to the Trans-Skeleton for either mode.
 For Armada, the Trans-Skeleton was a very broad, flat solid plate with thin, stick-like limbs attached to it, which led to very awkward-looking robot modes.